 How Can You Be Sure Your American Flag Is Made in the U.S.A., Even If You Buy It Online?

 The Flag Manufacturers Association of America rectangular logo and the oval certification seal (shown above) are your first assurances that your American flag has been made in the U.S.A. and meet with the FMAA three principle criteria listed above.

 But what if you are purchasing your flag online and do not have an opportunity to see and check the legitimacy of the FMAA seal?
 The FMAA provides a list of Certified American flag Retailers on their website.
-As of this writing, there are only 42 in the nation, and they are listed alphabetically on their site (scroll down, retailers are listed below manufacturers and suppliers).
+As of this writing, there are only 42 in the nation, and they are listed alphabetically on their site (when the page loads, click the "Membership List" button, then scroll down; retailers are listed below manufacturers and suppliers).

 Do you have suggestions for information you'd like to see here?
 If so, please send them our way!

 Please send all of your suggestions or questions to service@LibertyFlags.com.
 We want to hear from you!

 Have a great day, from your friends at LIBERTY FLAGS, The American Wave®.